jorgenhenrichsen/SwiftAudio/README.md

 ### Now Playing Info
 The `AudioPlayer` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork and time if the passed in `AudioItem` supports this.
-If you need to set additional properties for some items use `AudioPlayer.add(property:)`.
+If you need to set additional properties for some items, access the player's `NowPlayingInfoController` and call `set(keyValue:)`.
 Available properties can be found in `NowPlayingInfoProperty`.

 ### Remote Commands
 **First** go to App Settings -> Capabilites -> Background Modes -> Check 'Remote notifications'